 Whilst previous transfers have included family-orientated 'spectacle' shows such as War Horse, The Curious Incident of the Dog in the Night-Time and One Man, Two Guvnors, with People, Places & Things the venue is bringing a new type of theatre to the commercial West End.
 “It's about chipping away at that idea of what a 'West End' play is” says Jeremy Herrin, director of the play and Artistic Director of Headlong, who are co-producing the production.
 “This is deeply satisfying work and our aim is to stimulate in a really pleasing way.”

 There's not a puppet animal or dead dog in sight in this powerful and hard-hitting drama about the realities of tackling addiction, seen primarily from the point of view of Emma, an actress who has been checked into rehab in order to turn her life around.
 Whilst this topic may not necessarily be brand new, the approach to it certainly is, and is something that writer Macmillan cares an awful lot about.
 “What was so important to me”, he says, “was the way addiction is treated in the media, and it craves a kind of closure.
 I wanted to try and write something that subjectively dealt with what the character was going through and put the audience inside, rather than look at the character from the outside.”
-The audience don't sit and judge the character as an external judge, jury and executioner like many dramas on the same subject – instead they see, though the power of theatre, exactly what it's like to suffer with addition.
+The audience therefore don't sit and judge the character as an external judge, jury and executioner like many dramas on the same subject – instead they see, though the power of theatre, exactly what it's like to suffer with addition.
 “You feel a huge responsibility” he goes on, “there will be people every night seeing the show for whom these issues are central to their lives.”

 Talking about the origins of the play, Macmillan discussed wanting to write a big ensemble piece that had a large central protagonist.
 He'd seen frustrated actresses in their mid 30s searching for a large challenging role, and in many ways the form initially dictated the content.
 Emma's mission then became a focal point of the drama and something for the audience to identify with, the fight against insurmountable odds which which we can all relate.
 What makes the play so powerful and ultimately successful is that it manages to transcend its subject matter and bring out much deeper themes – something that's been possible thanks in part to the strength of Denise Gough in the central role.